jholscher1885/CSIT-165/README.md

 # CSIT-165

 Introduction to the R programming language.
 R is becoming the leading programming language and environment to assist data analysts, statisticians, and researchers to develop statistical computing and graphics programs.
-"Inconceivable!"

 This repository will be used for accessing different files related to the course.